Kwaza language

 Kwaza (also written as Kwazá or Koaiá, Tsẽtsitswa) is an endangered Amazonian language spoken by 25 of the Kwaza people of Brazil.
 Kwaza is an unclassified language.
-It has grammatical similarities with neighboring Aikanã and Kanoê, but it is not yet clear if that is due to a genealogical relationship or to contact.
+It has grammatical similarities with neighboring Aikanã and Kanoê, but it is not yet clear whether this is due to a genealogical relationship or to contact.

 Classification

 Van der Voort (2005) observes similarities among Kwaza, Kanoê, and Aikanã, but believes the evidence is not strong enough to definitively link the three languages together as part of a single language family.
 Hence, Kwaza is best considered to be a language isolate.

 An automated computational analysis (ASJP 4) by Müller et al. (2013) also found lexical similarities between Kwaza and Aikanã.
 However, since the analysis was automatically generated, the grouping could be either due to mutual lexical borrowing or genetic inheritance.

 Kwaza is referred to as an isolate, however, it is truer to refer to it as an unclassified language.
 Research has not been able to prove Kwaza's connection to any other language, but there have been attempts to identify possible linguistic relationships with unclassified neighboring languages.
 Kanoê and Aikanã, neighboring languages of Kwaza, appear to have classifiers, a trait they share with Kwaza.

 Kwaza shares the inclusive vs exclusive distinction in subject reference with Tupi languages.
 The most striking evidence of possible relationships of Kwaza with other languages in the area is lexical.
 The long history of contact between the peoples of Rondônia has caused cultural and linguistic similarities.
 Van der Voort, in a paper submitted to the Leiden Research School, demonstrated similarities between Kwaza, Kanoê, and Aikanã with the Tupari languages, being Akuntsu, Koaratira and Mekens.